Human factors in diving equipment design: Breathing apparatus

 Purging the second stage is a useful function to clear water from the interior.
-The purge button should function only when pressed, sufficiently to clear the chamber without blowing its contents down the diver's throat.
-There is a risk of regulator freeze when purging in cold water.
-Purge flow rate should not be unnecessarily high.
+The purge button should function only when pressed, and should be powerful enough to sufficiently clear the chamber while not blowing its contents down the diver's throat.
 Cracking pressure is the pressure difference over the diaphragm needed to open the second stage valve.
-This should be low but not excessively sensitive to water movement.
-Once open, with gas flowing, the gas flow often produces a slight increase in the pressure drop in the demand valve which helps hold it open during inhalation, effectively reducing the work of breathing, but making the regulator more susceptible to free-flow.
-This can be adjusted by user-operated sensitivity settings in high-performance models.
+This should be low but not excessively sensitive to water movement or orientation.
+Once open with gas flowing, the gas flow often produces a slight increase in the pressure drop in the demand valve.
+This helps hold the demand valve open during inhalation, effectively reducing the work of breathing, but making the regulator more susceptible to free-flow.
+In high performance models, the user can adjust these sensitivity settings.

 The exhaust valve should offer the minimum resistance to exhalation, including a minimum opening pressure difference, and low resistance to flow through the opening.
 It should not easily block or leak due to foreign matter such as vomit.
-Exhaust gas flow should not be unduly distracting or annoying to the diver in normal diving posture.
-Flow should be directed away from the faceplate of the mask, which is a combined effect of DV and mask design.
-Bubbles are noisy, and flow directly over the ears is undesirable, though a neoprene hood can help muffle the noise.
+Exhaust gas flow should not be too distracting or annoying to the diver in a normal diving posture.
+Flow should be directed away from the faceplate of the mask and bubbles should not flow directly over the ears.

+Work of breathing

 Breathing effort should be reasonable in all diver attitudes.
 The diver can rotate in three axes, and may need to do so for a significant period including several breaths from any arbitrary orientation.
 The DV should continue to function correctly throughout the maneuvers, though some variation in breathing effort is inevitable.
+Breathing performance testing for compliance to standards is generally done facing forward and facing down.
 Manual adjustment of the inhalation valve spring may be available, and can help if an unusual orientation must be maintained for a long period.

-Handedness of the regulator, hose length, and hose routing can effect the ergonomics of providing emergency gas to another diver.
-Several configurations have been used, each having advantages and disadvantages depending on the situation.
-Techniques also vary depending on the configuration, and each requires learning and practice for adequate performance under stress.